DaPotatoMan/file_digest/README.md

 - Simple API
 - Uses Web Workers in `Web` platforms to speed up parsing.
-- Uses Isolate.run in other platforms
+- Supports XFile from `cross-file` package

 #### Why was this made?